AhmadMorningstar/petmate/README.md

 # PetMate

-A new pet shop app with an integrated admin panel using SQLite for authentication.
+A new pet shop app with an integrated admin panel using PostgreSQL for authentication.

 ## Overview